Lawn Care Basics

 Be flexible.
 Reset your watering schedule as needed to adjust to seasonal weather changes.
 If you live in a drought-prone area, check with the local extension office or water board to find out if there are any restrictions on when and how often you are allowed to water your lawn.

 Only water when you need to.
-Consider installing the Blossom7 Smart Watering Controller, which uses satellite-based weather data to optimize the watering schedule for your lawn, so sprinklers only run when they need to.
+Consider installing the Gro® 7 Zone Controller, which uses a combination of weather datea, location, and plant type to optimize (and customize) the watering schedule for your lawn, so sprinklers only run when they need to.
 (Bonus: You can monitor it from your smartphone!)
 This is not only convenient, but will also keep you from being “that neighbor” whose sprinklers come on in the rain.